173TECH/sayn_project_example_nlp_news_scraping/readme.md

  1. This project scrapes data from the BBC News RSS feeds and writes it into a SQLite database using SAYN's Python Tasks.

- 2. Data is then cleaned using SAYN's AutoSQL Tasks.
+ 2. Data is cleaned using SAYN's AutoSQL Tasks.

  3. The cleaned data is used for NLP in another Python Task to generate text statistics and wordcloud images.